Chapman was the Gunners' greatest manager, not the current incumbent

 Wenger’s Arsenal legacy cannot ignore Herbert Chapman’s achievements

 That Wenger should go, that arguably he should have gone four years ago, seems plausible enough.
 But is he really and ultimately to blame for the Gunners’ mishaps this season?
-His errors have been many and undeniable it is true, but the real culprits surely are those who against all logic renewed his contract for two years at the end of last season.
-It seemed daft at the time; it now looks suicidal.
-Unfair alike to the club, the team, the fans.
-But how in all logic could it have happened?
+His errors have been many and undeniable it is true, but the real culprits surely are those who kept renewing his contract.

-The American cheap shareholder knows little about the game, and the arrival of his well meaning son has been much too little to remedy the foolish re-appointment.
+The American cheap shareholder knows little about the game, and the arrival of his well meaning son has been much too little to remedy the constant re-appointments.
 As for the board it is a collection of mere nullities, Chips Keswick and the rest, who feebly support Wenger from season to season.

 Wenger deserved admiration for what he had achieved for Arsenal in the past and he maintained his great effectiveness for admirably long seasons.
 Yet I do not accept, as has been averred in newspaper columns, that he was the greatest manager in Arsenal’s history.
 That distinction surely belongs to Herbert Chapman, who in 1925 took over an ailing team, lucky to be in the top division at all – it had finished a mere fifth in the last 2nd division played before the Great War.